-- r) That, life and personal liberty are the most prized possessions of an individual.
+- t) That, life and personal liberty are the most prized possessions of an individual.
 The inner urge for freedom is a natural phenomenon of every human being.
-Respect for life, liberty and property is not merely a norm or a policy of the State but an essential requirement of any civilized society; By referring to the statement of Joseph Addison, "Better to die ten thousand deaths than wound my honour" - s) That, the Apex Court in Khedat Mazdoor Chetna Sangath v.
+Respect for life, liberty and property is not merely a norm or a policy of the State but an essential requirement of any civilized society; By referring to the statement of Joseph Addison, "Better to die ten thousand deaths than wound my honour" - u) That, the Apex Court in Khedat Mazdoor Chetna Sangath v.
 State of M.P.
 (1994) 6 SCC 260 posed to itself a question "If dignity or honour vanishes what remains of life?"
-This is the significance of the Right to Life and Personal Liberty guaranteed under the Constitution of India. - t) That, the Act has many benefits but it has some limitations too.
-Some of the non-societal member tries to make the most use of the legal opportunism and tries to get some one innocent involved in these cases.
+This is the significance of the Right to Life and Personal Liberty guaranteed under the Constitution of India. - v) That, the Act has many benefits but it has some limitations too.
+Some of the non-societal member tries to make the most use of the legal opportunism and tries to get some one innocent involved In these cases.
 These fraud cases causes huge defamation of wrongfully accused person and The consequences of such scenarios are longlasting.

-3. GROUNDS OF WRIT PETITION:
+The True copies of the News compilation, which depicts the misuse of Atrocity Act are annexed and marked as ANNEXURE P-7 (Page No.).

+3. GROUNDS:

-- a) Because, the constitution of India has delegated power to the parliament to enact and amend the constitution, However no constitutional amendment can be sustained which violates the basic structure of the Constitution (as stated in Kesavananda Bharati Sripadagalayaru Vs. State of Kerala). - b) Because, The Act cannot be converted into a charter for exploitation or oppression by any unscrupulous person or by the police for extraneous reasons against other citizens.
-Any harassment of an innocent citizen, irrespective of caste or religion, is against the guarantee of the Constitution. - c) Because, after amendment the 1989 Act denies anticipatory bail to the suspected offenders.
-The law is therefore used to rob a person of his personal liberty merely on the unilateral word of the complainant. - d) Because, as per the observations made by this Hon'ble Court in Dr. Subhash Kashinath Mahajan Vs. The State of Maharashtra & Anr.
-"In view of acknowledged abuse of law of arrest in cases under the Atrocities Act, arrest of a public servant can only be after approval of the appointing authority and of a non-public servant after approval by the S.S.P. which may be granted in appropriate cases if considered necessary for reasons recorded.
+- a) Because, the constitution of India has delegated power to the parliament to enact and amend the constitution, However no constitutional amendment can be sustained which violates the basic structure of the Constitution (as stated in Kesavananda Bharati Sripadagalayaru Vs. State of Kerala). - b) Because, the Atrocity Act came in the force in the year 1989, the main object of the said act was to curtail and restrict the atrocities against the SC/ST, but despite of that the Act has been misused to file false complaints to promote caste hatred. - c) Because, the past three decades have seen complaints - who belongs to the marginalized sections of society, used The Scheduled Castes and Tribes (Prevention of Atrocities) Act, 1989 to exact vengeance and satisfy vested interests. - d) Because, The Act cannot be converted into a charter for exploitation or oppression by any unscrupulous person or by the police for extraneous reasons against other citizens.
+Any harassment of an innocent citizen, irrespective of caste or religion, is against the guarantee of the Constitution.

+- e) Because, after amendment the 1989 Act denies anticipatory bail to the suspected offenders.
+The law is therefore used to rob a person of his personal liberty merely on the unilateral word of the complainant - f) Because, as per the observations made by this Hon'ble Court in Dr. Subhash Kashinath Mahajan Vs. The State of Maharashtra & Anr.
+"In view of acknowledged abuse of law of arrest in cases under the Atrocities Act, arrest of a public servant can only be after approval of the appointing authority and of a non-public servant after approval by the S.S.P. which may be granted in appropriate if considered necessary for reasons cases recorded.
 Such reasons must be scrutinized by the Magistrate for permitting further detention."